Selecting the Type of Construction Documents

 In summary, the Mini Form may be used for projects with estimated contract sums up to $200,000.
-The Informal Form may be used for projects with estimated contract sums not more than $640,000.
+The Informal Form may be used for projects with estimated contract sums up to $640,000.
 The Brief Form may be used for projects with estimated contract sums up to $1 million dollars.
 The Long Form, or other approved documents, must be used for projects with estimated contract sums of $1 million or more.

 3.1.2 Federally Funded Projects